As the end of the month approaches, we must start to wrap up the topic of sustainability, even...

 A perfect way of shopping for fashion lovers who strive for a more sustainable fashion environment, or slow fashion.

 Slow Fashion Movement’s mission is to connect people locally and globally, so they can take collective action against the polluting fashion industry.
 It is also a creative way of getting to know new people.
 You could even say that the chain clothes swap has formed a real community.
 Is there no swap group in your area yet?
-Then you can set up a chain yourself!
+Then you can set up a chain yourself! - Rent it out!

 Now we’ve mainly talked about second-hand selling and giving, but there are other solutions too.
 Rent it out!
 Litchy, for example, is an Amsterdam-based clothing rental shop.
 Lizzy Perridon opened its doors in 2019 after running into shopping problems herself.
 You see a designer dress, which is so cool, but you don’t buy it because you will probably only wear it once.
 “I want to spend my money on nice basics, but extravagant designer dresses, I just want to be able to rent.”
 Lizzy said in an interview with Elle.
 Renting clothes is not only more sustainable, but also cheaper.
 Especially when it comes to designer dresses.
 While we know that sustainable clothing brands are doing their very best to push the fashion industry in the right direction, good sustainable quality and ethical production are unfortunately just a bit pricier.
 Therefore, a cheaper way of sustainable shopping is to reuse what others have!Did you know that with these small sustainable-fashion steps, you’re already making a massive difference?